A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 What Is the Treatment for Chlamydia?

-The good news is that with oral antibiotics, chlamydia is easily treated.
-Generally, a Wisp doctor will prescribe azithromycin or doxycycline.
+The good news is that chlamydia is easily treated with oral antibiotics.
+Generally, a Wisp medical provider will prescribe azithromycin or doxycycline.
 The dosage of the antibiotic can vary depending on the severity of the infection.
-The doctor may prescribe an antibiotic to be taken in one dose or over several days.
+The licensed medical provider may prescribe an antibiotic to be taken in one dose or over several days.
 It's important that your sexual partner also gets treated for chlamydia, so you don't reinfect one another.

 Be sure to take the full dose of antibiotics for the prescribed amount of time, so the medicine can effectively kill all of the chlamydia bacteria.
 After treatment, get screened again to make sure there are no bacteria left.

 Keep in mind that after taking antibiotics, you may get a yeast infection.
-If you suspect that you have a yeast infection, consult with our Wisp doctors.
-If you do have a yeast infectio, we'll prescribe antifungal medicine, which we'll discreetly ship it to your home, so no one knows that you have it or are taking medicine for it.
+If you suspect that you have a yeast infection, Wisp offers prescription antifungal medicine shipped directly and discreetly to your home.

 How Can I Prevent Getting Chlamydia?

-• Getting regular screenings.
-Do this at least once a year or more often if you're under 25 years old and have frequent sex with multiple partners, or have had sex with someone you suspect may have the chlamydia infection.
+• Getting regular screenings: Get tested at a clinic or with an at-home test every three months if you have frequent sex, sex with multiple partners, or have had sex with someone you suspect may have the chlamydia infection.

-Chlamydia is easy to avoid, easy to treat and you can enjoy a happy, healthy sex life without worrying about getting the bacteria.
-Just follow the helpful tips we've offered, be proactive and don't hesitate to contact our professional staff at Wisp with any questions or concerns.
+Chlamydia is easy to avoid, easy to treat, and you can enjoy a happy, healthy sex life without worrying about getting the bacteria.
+Just follow the helpful tips we've offered, be proactive, and don't hesitate to contact our licensed medical providers at Wisp with any questions or concerns.
 We're happy to speak with you at any time.

 Keep reading